 Soft credit checks usually come from a free online platform.
 These don’t affect your credit score.

 Companies usually do hard checks when you’re applying for a loan or credit card.
 These are ordered from one of the three major credit bureaus and stay on your credit report for two years.
-FICO may disregard them after about a year.
-Hard credit checks could potentially bring your score down by a few points.
+FICO usually disregards them after about a year.
+While they can bring your score down by five points, they’re certainly something to look out for, especially during periods in which you’re trying to maintain the highest score possible.

 4. Keep Track of Your Credit